weblate/harbour-dashboard/README.body.md

 ### Project status

 This is at best beta quality software.
 It is far from finished, and not even core features are stable.
+Do expect lots of bugs.

 Still, you can use it to check sun times, and it is quite convenient as a world clock app.

+I'm not actively developing this app at the moment, and I mainly published it so it is at least out there and doesn't just rot on my hard drive.

 ### Current features